Some things you don’t want to hear:

 - How was our response time?

 .. and so on

 I get it.
 I really do.
 You want details.
 But trust me, it’s a bad idea.
 As the number of questions goes up, the quality of responses goes down.
 Why?
 Because people have busy lives and they don’t care to fill out a long survey.
 If they answer at all, they’ll rush through and skip over the questions.

 You’ll end up with a bunch of bad data.

 One question is simple and elegant.
 Your customers know exactly what they’re getting into.

-Look, you have a few seconds of their attention.
+Realistically, you have a few seconds of their attention.
 Use that time wisely by asking one question, giving them space to elaborate, and no more.
-Keeping it short respects their time.

-Single question surveys are embeddable, too.
+Another bonus is that single question surveys are embeddable.
 You don’t have to provide a link out to the survey.
 Your customer can answer the question right there in their email.